gmourier/quake_overhaul_png_pack/README.md

 - quake_misc folder-contains png textures from the misc.wad
 - quake_runic folder-contains png textures from the runic.wad

-## About WDU's Quake WAD Overhaul Project
+## About VDU's Quake WAD Overhaul Project

 The pack features every texture featured in the original build of Quake, Mission Pack 1: Scourge of Armagon, Mission Pack 2: Dissolution of Eternity, Mission Pack 3: Abyss of Pandemonium, and many id-sourced textures that were never used in the original maps, lifted from the [original texture sources](https://valvedev.info/tools/quake-wad-overhaul-project/city5_source.png).
 Duplicates were weeded out, and every texture has been renamed and re-sorted into WADs of each one of the game's texture themes.